Zeugwerk/Twinpack/README.md

 🌟 Make sure to follow this project by leaving a star or simply follow us, to always get notified if a newer version of Twinpack is released.

-📺 We have also created a short introductionary video on how to install and use Twinpack (more to come):
+📺 We have also created a short introductionary video on how to install and use Twinpack
 - [Share TwinCAT libraries with Twinpack](https://youtu.be/xvJG9BRN610?si=RMMIPcdtMAoHkyGW)